Bui-DucHUY/CS4710-DB-proj-CLIENT/README.md

 # CS4710-DB-proj-CLIENT

-This repository contains the frontend client for the CS4710 Database Project.
+This repository contains the frontend client for the CSC 4710 Database Project.
 The application is developed using [Angular](https://angular.io/) and serves as the user interface for interacting with the backend database system.

 ## Table of Contents